kipply/blog/blog/content/endorsed/jits-impls.md

 Inlining small function(s) at call site #49:JSCall
 ```

 So V8 will compile `foo` and determine it is inline-able and inlines it with  with OSR.
 However, it only performs this inlining for the code within the loop because it's the hot path and the last line doesn't really exist to the interpreter when this inlining is performed.
 Thus, V8 still does not have enough type feedback on the function `foo` because it isn’t actually used in the loop -- the inlined version is.
-If I `--no-use-osr`, then the deoptimization doesn’t happen - whether or not I pass a literal or `i`.
-Yet without the inlining even a measly million iterations are noticeably slower.
+If I `--no-use-osr`, then the deoptimization doesn’t happen - whether I pass a literal or `i`.
+Yet without the inlining, even a measly million iterations are noticeably slower.
 JITs really embody "there are no solutions, only tradeoffs".
 Deoptimizations are expensive but not nearly as much as the cost of method lookup and inlining is much preferred in this case.

-Inlining is crazy effective!
+Inlining is more effective than one might otherwise expect!
 I ran the code above with a couple extra zeroes, and it was 4 times slower with inlining disabled.

 ![](../img/jits/inliningbench.png)

 Though this is a blog post about JITs, inlining is also really effective for compiled languages.
 All LLVM languages will inline aggressively (because LLVM will inline), though Julia actually inlines without LLVM because of its jitty nature.
 JITs can inline with heuristics that come from runtime information, and can switch from not-inlining to inlining with OSR.

 > ### A note about JITs and the LLVM
-> A toolchain to consider is LLVM, which provides a ton of tools related to compiler infrastructure.
+> A toolchain to consider is LLVM, which provides tools related to compiler infrastructure.
 Julia works with LLVM (note that it’s a large toolchain and each language will utilize it differently), as well as Rust, Swift and Crystal.
 Suffice it to say that it’s a significant and amazing project that of course also supports JITs, yet there hasn’t really been any significant dynamic JITs built with the LLVM.
 JavaScriptCore’s fourth compiler tier briefly used an LLVM backend but was replaced in less than two years.
 The LLVM hasn’t been well suited to dynamic JITs generally because it wasn’t made to work with the unique challenges of being dynamic.
 Pypy has tried about 5 or 6 times, but JSC actually went with it!
 With the LLVM, allocation sinking and code motion were limited.
 Powerful JIT features like range-inferencing (like type inference, but also knowing the range of a value) were not possible.
-Most importantly, LLVM comes with very expensive compile times.
+Most importantly, LLVM comes with expensive compile times, which don't matter as much for compiled languages.

 ### What if instead of instruction based IR like everyone else we had a big graph, and also it modifies itself

 We've taken a look at LLVM bitcode and Python/Ruby/Java-esque bytecode as IR - and they share the same format of some kind of language that looks like instructions.
 Hotspot, Graal and V8 have an IR called "Sea of Nodes" (pioneered by Hotspot) which is essentially a lower level AST.
 One can imagine how Seas of Nodes are effective IR, as much of profiling work is based on a notion of a certain path not being taken often (or being traversed in a particular pattern).
 Note that these compiler ASTs are distinct from the parser AST.

-I'm usually all for "try this at home!" but getting graphs to browse is actually a bit difficult, albeit lots of fun and often very helpful for understanding compiler flows.
-I for one, cannot read all the graphs not only by limits of knowledge but by the computation power of my brain (which can be mediated with compiler options to get rid of behaviours I don't care about)
+They're also my favourite just to understand my compilation.
+If you've ever worked with [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html), you might've found that reading the compile graphs is useful for finding out why the compiled output is not performing the optimisation you expect.
+The graphs can be hard to approach, we're going to work with some simpler ones.

 ![](../img/jits/igvyikes.png)

-For V8, you'll need to build V8 and then use the D8 tool with the flag `--print-ast`.
-For Graal, `--vm.Dgraal.Dump=Truffle:2`.
-These give you text outputs (formatted such that you can get a graph out of them).
+Graal and V8 will both give you text outputs (formatted such that you can get a graph out of them).
 I'm not sure how V8 developers generate visual graphs but Oracle provides "Ideal Graph Visualizer", which is used above.
 I did not have the energy to reinstall IGV so instead I have graphs from Chris Seaton generated with Seafoam which is not currently open sourced.

 Anyway, let us look at a JavaScript AST!